 It is NOT available on DirecTV, which features its own Red Zone Channel with Andrew Siciliano.

-NFL RedZone prides itself on what it calls “whip-around coverage” that ensures you never miss a touchdown all season.
+The NFL RedZone channel prides itself on what it calls “whip-around coverage” that ensures you never miss a touchdown all NFL season long.
 It provides everything fantasy managers need to monitor their teams, including up-to-the-minute fantasy stats that allow you to not have to constantly be looking at your ESPN or Yahoo!
 Fantasy app.

 No matter what your reason for tuning in every Sunday, make sure its with NFL RedZone.
 You won’t regret it.